-Tony worked full time in various sales and marketing roles until 2011 when he sold his business in Cardiff.
-This move has allowed him to pursue more of a 'portfolio' career including part time university lecturing, becoming the Secretary of the Guild of Battlefield Guides and leading off road Land Rover tours in the Brecon Beacons.
-It also gave Tony time to work towards badged status within the Guild.
-This he was proud to achieve in November 2012 and will now be spending more time guiding in the future.
+Tony worked full time in various sales and marketing roles until 2011 when he sold his business to pursue more of a 'portfolio' career including part time university lecturing, Membership Secretary of the Guild of Battlefield Guides and leading off road Land Rover tours.
+He was proud to achieve accredited status in the Guild in November 2012 and now spends more time guiding across the battlefields.

 Tony comes from a family that saw service in both the World Wars.
 His mother's father was in France during the First World War and her two brothers fought in the Second War; one in the Royal Air Force, successfully evading capture at Dunkirk in 1940, and another with the Royal Navy in the Atlantic.
 On his father's side of the family, his grandfather saw service in the Royal Army Medical Corps in the First War and later became an Air Raid Warden in Burton on Trent in World War II, whilst his brother was with the Royal Air Force in the Far East.